October 11-19, 2020

 AM: Pipeline Road (20 minutes from Canopy Tower)

 After some time on the observation deck, head down to a hot breakfast at the Canopy Tower’s third floor dining room, surrounded by the forest canopy just outside the open windows.
 We will board our vehicle once again and head out to the world-famous Pipeline Road — once an access road built during WWII to serve a pipeline installed as a precautionary measure for the Panama Canal.
-Surrounded by mature secondary lowland forest and protected within the boundaries of Soberania National Park.
-Pipeline Road boasts incredible biodiversity—over 500 species of birds have been recorded in these Caribbean slope forests, as well as hundreds of mammals, reptiles and amphibians, and even more insects and trees and other plants.
-As we walk the first part of the gravel road, we will watch for five species of trogons, Whooping and Rufous Motmots, Cinnamon and Crimson-crested Woodpeckers, three species of manakins, hummingbirds, raptors, peccaries, lizards, frogs, butterflies, insects and more.
+Surrounded by mature secondary lowland forest and protected within the boundaries of Soberania National Park, Pipeline Road boasts incredible biodiversity—over 500 species of birds have been recorded in these Caribbean slope forests, as well as hundreds of mammals, reptiles and amphibians, and even more insects and trees and other plants.
+As we walk the first part of the gravel road, we will watch for five species of trogon, Whooping and Rufous Motmots, Cinnamon and Crimson-crested Woodpeckers, three species of manakin, hummingbirds, raptors, peccaries, lizards, frogs, butterflies, insects and more.
 It is hard to decide whether to look up or down!
 We hope to come across a swarm of army ants, where many species of birds attend the feeding frenzy!
 Howard is an army ant specialist, and we can look forward to his very entertaining talk on social insects.
 Central American Whiptails and Striped Rocket Frogs may be seen along the road.
 Our list from the morning alone will no doubt be extensive!
 After a full morning in this superb forest, we will make our way back to the CANOPY TOWER for LUNCH.

 PM: BioMuseo (30 minutes from Canopy Tower)